 Norm’s cabin was rebuilt with funding from Stokely Creek Lodge, the

-Federal Development Community Improvement Fund.
+Northern Ontario Heritage Fund Corporation and the Federal Development Community Improvement Fund.

 Evolugen contributes yearly to offset costs of liability insurance and is a sponsor of the AHC Wildlife Project.